"Engaging young people in conservation and nature through photography"

 The catalyst for founding the programme was twofold:

-Our struggle over the past several years to find a South African photographer of colour to speak at the Wild Shots wildlife photography conference.
+Our struggle over the past several years to find a black South African photographer to speak at the Wild Shots wildlife photography conference.

 Realising that the vast majority of young people in communities bordering Kruger have never visited a wilderness area before - or seen wildlife at first-hand.

 Wild Shots Outreach was founded in November 2015.
 The project addresses the need for more young people from local communities to experience the wildlife and wild places they previously had little or no access to.
 It is hoped that the battle for conservation can be won by sharing the beauty and value of South Africa's wildlife with all its citizens.
 Wild Shots Outreach gained NPO (Not-for-Profit status) in June 2017, won the SANParks' Kudu Award for best environmental education programme (2017) and won the International Gold Award from The Global Good Awards (2020).

 · To engage and inspire young South Africans in the environment and nature conservation through photography;